RehanSaeed/rehansaeed.github.io/content/posts/2019/securing-asp-net-core-in-docker/index.md

 docker run --rm --read-only -it -p 8000:80 -e COMPlus_EnableDiagnostics=0 read-only-test
 ```

 The app now starts!
-The `COMPlus_EnableDiagnostics` environment variable (which is [undocumented](https://github.com/dotnet/docs/issues/10217)) turns off debugging and profiling support, so I would not bake this environment variable into the Dockerfile.
+The `COMPlus_EnableDiagnostics` environment variable (which is [undocumented](https://github.com/dotnet/docs/issues/10217)) turns off debugging and profiling support, so I would not bake this environment variable into the `Dockerfile`.
 For some reason these features need a read/write file system to work properly.
 If you'd like to try this yourself, you can checkout all the code in [this repo](https://github.com/RehanSaeed/ReadOnlyDockerTest).